cbcrg/tcoffee/docs/tcoffee_manual.rst

-Back-Translation With the Bona-Fide DNA sequences
+Back-translation with the bona-fide DNA sequences
 -------------------------------------------------
 Once your sequences have been aligned, you may want to turn your protein alignment back into a DNA alignment, either to do phylogeny, or maybe in order to design PCR probes.
 To do so, use the following command: